Complete and bi-continuous invariant of protein backbones under rigid motion: Average invariant, diagrams, barcodes

-This section simplifies the complete invariant $\bri$ to its average vector in $\R^9$ and also introduces the diagram and barcode that visually represent $\bri$ in a linear form.
+This section simplifies the complete invariant $\bri$ to its average vector in $\R^9$ and introduces the diagram and barcode that visually represent $\bri$.

-\begin{dfn}[average invariant $\brain$, diagram $\bid$, and barcode $\bib$] For any protein backbone $S$ of $m$ residues, the \emph{backbone rigid average invariant} $\brain(S)\in\R^9$ is the vector of nine column averages in $\bri(S)$ excluding the first row.
+\begin{dfn}[average invariant $\brain$, standard deviation of invariants, diagram $\bid$, and barcode $\bib$] For any protein backbone $S$ of $m$ residues, the \emph{backbone rigid average invariant} $\brain(S)\in\R^9$ is the vector of nine column averages in $\bri(S)$ excluding the first row.
+The standard deviation can be computed in a similar way.
 The \emph{backbone invariant diagram} $\bid(S)$ consists of nine polygonal curves going through the points $(i,c(i))$, $i=2,\dots,m$, where $c$ is one of the coordinates (columns) of $\bri(S)$, see Fig.~\ref{fig:hemoglobins}~(middle).
 For each atom type such as $N$, the coordinates $(x(N_i),y(N_i),z(N_i))$ are linearly converted into the RGB color value for $i=1,\dots,m$.
 The resulting three color bars for the ordered atoms $N,A,C$ form the \emph{backbone invariant barcode} $\bib(S)$, see Fig.~\ref{fig:hemoglobins}~(bottom). \end{dfn}

-While the complete invariants $\bri(S)$ can be used to compare backbones of the same length, the average invariant $\brain(S)\in\R^9$ helps visualize all backbones of different lengths on the same map by choosing pairs of 9 average invariants.
+\begin{exa}[hemoglobins] The PDB contains thousands of hemoglobin structures.
+We consider here the structure 2hhb as a standard, and compare it with oxygenated 1hho, which contains an extra oxygen whose transport is facilitated by hemoglobin.
+In both cases, we considered the main chains (entity 1, model 1, chain A) of 141 residues.
+Table \ref{tab:haemoglobin_invariants} showed the TRIN and BRI invariants for the first 3 residues of 2hhb and 1hho.

-\begin{exa}[hemoglobins] The PDB contains two hemoglobin structures: the standard 2hhb and oxydized 1hho with an extra atom of oxygen whose transport hemoglobin facilitates.
-In both cases, we took the main chains (entity 1, model 1, chain A) of 141 residues.
+The top left image in Fig.~\ref{fig:hemoglobins}~(top) shows that the Lipschitz constant from Theorem~\ref{thm:continuity} is $\la\approx 4$ for both hemoglobins.
 Fig.~\ref{fig:hemoglobins}~(middle) illustrates the complexity of identifying similar proteins that can be given with very distant coordinates.
-The similarity under rigid motion becomes clearer by comparing their diagrams and barcodes in Fig.~\ref{fig:hemoglobins}~(rows 2 and 3).
+The similarity under rigid motion becomes clearer by comparing their diagrams and barcodes in Fig.~\ref{fig:hemoglobins}~(rows 2, 3).